 Boy with autism, 6, rescued from Florida pond 15 months after similar incident

-A boy with autism, 6, was rescued from a pond on Christmas Day by Florida police, fewer than 18 months after a similar incident led to the child being enrolled in swimming lessons.
+A 6-year-old boy with autism was rescued from a pond on Christmas Day by Florida police, fewer than 18 months after a similar incident led to the child being enrolled in swimming lessons.

 The boy, identified by police as Coco, was found in chest-deep waters, the Volusia County Sheriff's Office said in a news release shared Friday morning.
 Deputies in a sheriff's helicopter helped lead officers to the child.